7Eddie20/Rebuild/Weekly-Reflections/Week-2_SyntaxDive.md

 14. A boolean is a data type that holds only two possible values: true or false.
 It's used to control logic flow, especially in conditions and decision-making statements like if, while, or for.

+15. - A bool:
+            false is represented by 0
+            true is represented by any non-zero value, but usually 1

 ---

 ### 📆 Day-wise Log